-Caulfield Racecourse is one of Australia’s most well-known and loved tracks.
+Caulfield Racecourse, the home of the Melbourne Racing Club, is one of Australia’s most well-known and loved tracks.

-Caulfield is known for hosting some of the biggest races in the country, including those that are part of the Caulfield Cup Carnival.
-The Carnival boasts three days of racing and includes the Caulfield Guineas, Jewellers Blue Sapphire Stakes Day and, of course, the Caulfield Cup itself.
+Caulfield hosts some of the biggest Group 1 races in the country, including those that are part of the Caulfield Cup Carnival.
+The Carnival boasts three days of racing and includes the Caulfield Guineas, Blue Sapphire Stakes Day and of course, the Caulfield Cup itself.

 With its sharp turns, a rising back straight and short home straight, it provides plenty of good racing all year round.